solomon-prosperity/inventoryApp/README.md

     - changePassword: http://localhost:5000/api/v1/user/changepassword/:id
          - request type: **PUT**
-           - Description: allow Users to change their account password by providing a newPassword, **:id** is to be replaced with the User's account **ID**
+           - Description: allow Users to change their account password by providing their oldPassword and a newPassword, **:id** is to be replaced with the User's account **ID**

     - deleteAccount:  http://localhost:5000/api/v1/user/deleteaccount/:id
          - request type: **DELETE**